Herbert Spencer: Death and legacy

-In 1902, shortly before his death, Spencer was nominated for the Nobel Prize for literature, that was assigned to the German Theodor Mommsen.
+In 1902, shortly before his death, Spencer was nominated for the Nobel Prize in Literature, which was assigned to the German Theodor Mommsen.
 He continued writing all his life, in later years often by dictation, until he succumbed to poor health at the age of 83.
 His ashes are interred in the eastern side of London's Highgate Cemetery facing Karl Marx's grave.
-At Spencer's funeral the Indian nationalist leader Shyamji Krishna Varma announced a donation of £1,000 to establish a lectureship at Oxford University in tribute to Spencer and his work.
+At Spencer's funeral, the Indian nationalist leader Shyamji Krishna Varma announced a donation of £1,000 to establish a lectureship at Oxford University in tribute to Spencer and his work.

 Synthetic philosophy

 The basis for Spencer's appeal to many of his generation was that he appeared to offer a ready-made system of belief which could substitute for conventional religious faith at a time when orthodox creeds were crumbling under the advances of modern science.
-Spencer's philosophical system seemed to demonstrate that it was possible to believe in the ultimate perfection of humanity on the basis of advanced scientific conceptions such as the first law of thermodynamics and biological evolution.
+Spencer's philosophical system seemed to demonstrate that it is possible to believe in the ultimate perfection of humanity on the basis of advanced scientific conceptions such as the first law of thermodynamics and biological evolution.

 In essence, Spencer's philosophical vision was formed by a combination of deism and positivism.
 On the one hand, he had imbibed something of eighteenth-century deism from his father and other members of the Derby Philosophical Society and from books like George Combe's immensely popular The Constitution of Man (1828).
 This treated the world as a cosmos of benevolent design, and the laws of nature as the decrees of a 'Being transcendentally kind.'
-Natural laws were thus the statutes of a well-governed universe that had been decreed by the Creator with the intention of promoting human happiness.
+Natural laws are thus the statutes of a well-governed universe that have been decreed by the Creator with the intention of promoting human happiness.
 Although Spencer lost his Christian faith as a teenager and later rejected any 'anthropomorphic' conception of the Deity, he nonetheless held fast to this conception at an almost subconscious level.
 At the same time, however, he owed far more than he would ever acknowledge to positivism, in particular in its conception of a philosophical system as the unification of the various branches of scientific knowledge.
-He also followed positivism in his insistence that it was only possible to have genuine knowledge of phenomena and hence that it was idle to speculate about the nature of the ultimate reality.
+He also followed positivism in his insistence that it is only possible to have genuine knowledge of phenomena and hence that it is idle to speculate about the nature of the ultimate reality.
 The tension between positivism and his residual deism ran through the entire System of Synthetic Philosophy.